Payment-Components/demo-translator-rtgs/README.md

 ### Auto Translation

-You have the option to provide the MT or RTGS message and the library auto translates it to its equivalent.
+You have the option to provide the MT or Target2 (RTGS) message and the library auto translates it to its equivalent.
 Both input and output are in text format.
 You need to call the following static methods of `RtgsTranslator` class.
 In case of no error, you will get the formatted translated message.